jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

        return distinct { path: p.edges[*].remote_node_name, sid: p.edges[*].srv6_sid, country_list: p.edges[*].country_codes[*],
        latency: sum(p.edges[*].latency), percent_util_out: avg(p.edges[*].percent_util_out)}
    ```
-   We no longer see the UI render a topology, but we do get a nice subset of the output data:
+   We no longer see the UI render a topology, but we do get a nice subset of the output data.
+Also note the *return* instruction in the query specifies that it should add up the `latency` values, and do an average calculation on `percent_util_out` values.

    - Note the least utilized path should be **xrd01** -> **xrd02** -> **xrd03** -> **xrd04** -> **xrd07**.
 This also happens to be the longest path geographically in our network (Netherlands proceeding east and south through Germany, Poland, Ukraine, Turkey, etc.).
 Any traffic taking this path will be subject to the longest latency in our network.